 Tutorials: How To Track Ovulation With Daysy

 We realize that switching to natural fertility awareness methods of contraceptives can be totally different than what most women have dealt with when it comes to contraception or TTC (trying to conceive).
 It’s new, it’s different than the methods typically given to women by their health practitioners.
-We know this and have created a full series of tutorials on how to track ovulation correctly with your Daysy Fertility Monitor and the daysyView natural family planning app.
+We know this and have created a full series of tutorials on how to track ovulation correctly with your Daysy Fertility tracker and the daysyView natural family planning app.

-From here, you have the opportunity to learn how to track ovulation within the daysyView natural family planning app and how you can include your partner on the process through the app.
-Whether you’re trying to conceive and using Daysy to increase the chances of conceiving, or you’re tired of the side effects of hormonal birth control and wish to use a natural form of contraception, our tutorials will set you up for success.
+From here, you have the opportunity to learn how to track ovulation within the DaysyView natural family planning app and how you can include your partner in the process through the app.
+Whether you’re trying to conceive and using Daysy to increase the chances of conceiving, or you’re tired of the side effects of hormonal birth control and wish to use a natural form of contraception on your fertile days, our tutorials will set you up for success.

-Need to change the battery in your Daysy fertility monitor?
+Need to change the battery in your Daysy fertility tracker?
 Not a problem, we will walk you through that process so you never have to skip a day’s worth of data.
 If, by chance, you need to erase and reset your Daysy device, we explain below how to manage this so that you can get the most accurate, reliable data on your fertility cycle.